djh900/Daniel_Hinton_T1A2/docs/Development_Log.md

 There is one marking criteria I will have to clear up as it makes zero sense to me: **Utilises** operating system or IDE features which facilitate the execution of the application.
 I hope that I have done that, even though I don't know what it means.
 Will clear up tomorrow.

 This process was frustrating.
 Writing the app was very fun.
 But the marking criteria was too restrictive and demanding.
 I don't expect to go into a job and be presented with criteria like that when writing a project.
 I expect more freedom, while still adhering to coding standards like file structures.

+I wasn't able to create a timer for each question.
+I am not sure if it possible to do in Ruby, or if it was my skills not being advanced enough that I couldn't do it.
+Oh well.